Andy Sugden

 Andy Sugden (also Hopwood) is a fictional character from the British ITV soap opera, Emmerdale, played by Kelvin Fletcher.
-He made his first on-screen appearance on 4 July 1996.
-Andy is the son of Billy Hopwood (David Crellin) and Trisha Hopwood and the adoptive son of Jack Sugden (Clive Hornby) and Sarah Sugden (Alyson Spiro).
+He made his first on-screen appearance during the episode first broadcast in the United Kingdom on 4 July 1996.
+Andy was initially introduced as the foster son of Jack Sugden (Clive Hornby) and Sarah Sugden (Alyson Spiro), before formally being adopted into the Sugden family.